-TMZ: Kobe Bryant, daughter Gianna dead after helicopter crash
+Kobe Bryant, daughter Gianna among 9 people killed in helicopter crash

-MEMPHIS, Tenn. — Basketball star Kobe Bryant and his daughter, Gianna, are dead after a helicopter crash in Calabasas, California on Sunday morning.
+MEMPHIS, Tenn. — NBA legend Kobe Bryant is one of nine people who were killed in a helicopter crash outside of Los Angeles on Sunday morning.

-According to TMZ, Bryant and Gianna were two of five people confirmed dead in the crash which happened just north of Los Angeles.
-TMZ says the two were heading to the Mamba Academy for Basketball practice when the crash happened.
+The aircraft went down near Calabasas and his 13-year-old daughter Gianna was also killed.

+According to WREG’s sister station in Los Angeles, it happened around 10 a.m.

-The Los Angeles County Sheriff’s Office confirmed on twitter five people died in the crash.
+The Los Angeles County Sheriff’s Department originally reported on twitter five people were killed, but later said the flight manifest proved there was nine people on board.

-Five people confirmed deceased, no survivors in #Calabasas helicopter crash. #LASD #Malibu deputies remain with #LA County Fire personnel.
-Investigation ongoing.
+ESPN Senior NBA insider Adrian Wojnarowski tweeted Bryant and his daughter were heading to to a travel basketball game with one of Gianna’s teammates and that teammate’s parent when the crash happened.

+Sources: Kobe Bryant was on his way to a travel basketball game with his daughter Gianna when the helicopter crashed.
+Those aboard the helicopter also included another player and parent.

 The news of Bryant’s death shook the country.
 His last tweet, to Lebron James, is going viral.
-He congratulated James after the James passed his record on scoring during a single game.
+He congratulated James after James passed his record on scoring during a single game.

 Continuing to move the game forward @KingJames.
 Much respect my brother 💪🏾 #33644